Kashmir: Flora and fauna

 Kashmir has a recorded forest area of 20230 km2 along with some national parks and reserves.
 The forests vary according to the climatic conditions and the altitude.
-Kashmir forests range from the tropical deciduous forests in the foothills of Jammu and Muzafarabad, to the temperate forests throughout the Vale of Kashmir and to the alpine grasslands and high altitude meadows in Gilgit-Baltistan and Ladakh.
+Kashmir forests range from the subtropical deciduous forests in the foothills of Jammu and Muzafarabad, to the temperate forests throughout the Vale of Kashmir and to the alpine grasslands and high altitude meadows in Gilgit-Baltistan and Ladakh.

 The Kashmir region has four well defined zones of vegetation in the tree growth, due to the difference in elevation.
-The tropical forests up to 1500 m, are known as the Phulai (Acacia modesta) and Olive (Olea cuspid ata) Zone.
+The subtropical forests up to 1500 m, are known as the Phulai (Acacia modesta) and Olive (Olea cuspid ata) Zone.
 There occur semi-deciduous species of Shorea robusta, Acacia catechu, Dalbergia sissoo, Albizia lebbeck, Garuga pinnata, Terminalia bellirica and T. tomentosa and Pinus roxburghii are found at higher elevations.
 The temperate zone between (1,500–3,500 m) is referred as the Chir Pine (Finns longifolia).
 This zone is dominated by oaks (Quercus spp.) and Rhododendron spp.
 The Blue Pine (Finns excelsa) Zone with Cedrus deodara, Abies pindrow and Picea smithiana occur at elevations between 2,800 and 3,500 m.
 The Birch (Betula utilis) Zone has Herbaceous genera of Anemone, Geranium, Iris, Lloydia, Potentilla and Primula interspersed with dry dwarf alpine scrubs of Berberis, Cotoneaster, Juniperus and Rhododendron are prevalent in alpine grasslands at 3,500 m and above.

 Kashmir is referred as a beauty spot of the medicinal and herbaceous flora in the Himalayas.
 There are hundreds of different species of wild flowers recorded in the alpine meadows of the region.
 The botanical garden and the tulip gardens of Srinagar built in the Zabarwans grow 300 breeds of flora and 60 varieties of tulips respectively.
 The later is considered as the largest Tulip Garden of Asia.

 Kashmir region is home to rare species of animals, many of which are protected by sanctuaries and reserves.
 The Dachigam National Park in the Valley holds the last viable population of Kashmir stag (Hangul) and the largest population of black bear in Asia.
 In Gilgit-Baltistan the Deosai National Park is designated to protect the largest population of Himalayan brown bears in the western Himalayas.
 Snow leopards are found in high density In the Hemis National Park in Ladakh.
 The region is home to musk deer, markhor, leopard cat, jungle cat, red fox, jackal, Himalayan wolf, serow, Himalayan yellow-throated marten, long-tailed marmot, Indian porcupine, Himalayan mouse-hare, langur and Himalayan weasel.
 At least 711 bird species are recorded in the valley alone with 31 classified as globally threatened species.